vernondcole/idstring/README.md

 Incrementation flows smoothly through the alphabet -- "9" increments to "A".
 Incrementing "Y" gives "0" and causes a carry to increment the next digit.
 If you run out of digits, a "1" is prepended to the string.

-The "Luhn mod N" algorithm will be used to add another digit (from the same alphabet) as a check digit.
+The "Luhn mod N" algorithm is used to add another digit (from the same alphabet) as a check digit.

 The routine will automatically skip over patterns which contain substrings matching a list of "Dirty Words."
+The above example should have been expected to produce 95396 results, but skipped 10 objectionable values.

-You can over-write the supplied alphabet and objectionable word lists.
+You can override the supplied alphabet and objectionable word lists.

 You may supply an optional call-back function to assist in maintaining the persistence of the serial number sequence of multiple program runs.